lubojr/naucse.python.cz/lessons/git-en/install/index.md

 # Git

 There is another program that we will install and that will later let us cooperate and develop programs together with other people.
-It's called Git.
+It's called [Git](https://git-scm.com/).
 Let's install it and set it up.

+On some operating systems, for convenience, we shall also install [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager)

 The installation procedure is different for various operating systems, so choose yours.

 ## Linux